 Loving ourselves can be easier said than done.
 One of the hardest decisions in life is to love and accept yourself for who you are.
-For years, I have dealt with a negative body image, but in the past few years I have learned to accept myself for who I am.
-I admit some days it is a struggle to maintain a positive mindset, after all I am human.
-But I have finally realized that loving myself can only have a positive impact on my life.
+For years, I have dealt with a negative body image, but in the past few years, I have learned to accept myself for who I am.
+I admit some days it is a struggle to maintain a positive mindset, after all, I am human.
+But I have finally realized that self love can only have a positive impact on my life.
 So why should you wait?

 I make time for myself

 Being in college, I hardly have any time to myself.
 But when I do have time to myself, I make sure to make the best of it.
 Whether it be reading a poetry book (I am currently reading The Sun and Her Flowers by Rupi Kaur— I highly recommend it!) or watching beauty and fashion videos on YouTube, I make sure to block out time during a busy day in order to unwind.
 Without me time, I wouldn’t be comfortable with myself.
 Treat yourself like you would your best friend.
 As Kaur said in her first book Milk and Honey “How you love yourself is how you teach others to love you.”